Holusion/node-thumbnail-manager/README.md

     });

 Currently only clean outdated thumbnails.
 The option object will later allow to choose which thumbnails should be kept.

+### Tuning

+No options are required, but one can tune the manager by providing an "option" object with the following arguments :

+    {
+      dir:"$HOME/.cache/thumbnails", //destination dir, replacing XDG's default,
+      timeout: 5000, //thumbnailer max time before it's killed. in milliseconds.
+      threads: 2 //Max allowed concurrent builds.
+    }

 ## Writing a thumbnailer